-Your company has reached the point where the only way to analyze your data on the scale needed to help your business succeed is to build or buy a data warehouse.
+Your company has reached the point where the only way to analyze your data - on the scale needed for your business to succeed - is to build or buy a data warehouse.
 How do you figure out how much it's going to cost?

 And implementing the data warehouse is only one piece of the cost.
 You'll also need to consider ongoing costs such as maintenance.
-If the costs varies so widely, how do you come up with an estimate you can have any confidence in?
+If the costs vary so widely, how do you come up with an accurate estimate?

 In this article, we'll show you how to break down the components that go into the data warehouse cost, come up with a rough estimate, and get a return on your investment that will help your business thrive.

 Ten years ago, the cost-benefit ratio for building a data warehouse wasn't that great.

 Back then, most data warehouses were built from scratch and installed on prem.
-That meant a lot of money spent on hardware and software plus the people to maintain them.
+That meant spending a lot of money on hardware and software, plus the people to maintain them.
 Even if the data warehouse was hosted elsewhere, you were still buying the hardware and software necessary for them to run.

 For large organizations, it still paid off to build a data warehouse.
 Sure, it was very expensive and most of the money was spent on overhead.
 But it was the only way to obtain the critical business insights derived from analyzing vast quantities of data.

-Today, the costs of a data warehouse are significantly less than they used to be.
+Today, the costs of a data warehouse are, thankfully, significantly lower.
 With Data Warehouse as a Service (DWaaS) providers such as Redshift, BigQuery, and Azure, infrastructure costs typically tend to be less, and some of the setup and maintenance headaches have been taken off your shoulders.
-And with full-service DWaaS such as Panoply, setup and maintenance costs have dropped dramatically.
+And with a full-service DWaaS such as Panoply, both setup and maintenance costs have also dropped dramatically.

 As a result, when you use a modern data warehouse, you spend less on overhead and more on uncovering insights hidden in your business data—insights that can make the difference between failure and success.